Bartłomiej Chwalibogowski

-Bartłomiej Chwalibogowski (born 7 August 1982) is a Polish professional footballer who plays as a left winger for Zgoda Byczyna.
+Bartłomiej Chwalibogowski (born 7 August 1982) is a Polish footballer who plays as a left winger for Zgoda Byczyna.

 Career

 He joined GKS Bełchatów from Zagłębie Sosnowiec in the winter break of the 2006–07 season.
-He was one of the best II Liga players in the first part of the 2006–07.
+He was one of the best II liga players in the first half of that season.

 Chwalibogowski previously played for GKS Bełchatów and Zagłębie Sosnowiec in the Polish Ekstraklasa.